 Healthy Fact: For thousands of years, Ayurvedic texts logged that only the root of the ashwagandha plant was used for internal consumption.
 Not many studies have documented whether the leaves are safe.

 One of the best choices to help fight the effects of chronic stress with ashwagandha is Stressveda™ from Flora Health.
 What makes Stressveda special is that it includes a special full-spectrum extract of ashwagandha known as KSM-66.
 With a concentration of 5% withanolides (ashwagandha’s beneficial compounds), KSM-66 is the highest concentration of root-only ashwagandha extract available on the market.
 Developed with over 14 years of research and evaluated in 22+ human clinical trials, KSM-66 is also the most well-studied.
 And with a negligible amount of withaferin A, KSM-66 extract is also the safest, unlike leaf containing ashwagandha products.

-In fact, KSM-66 Ashwagandha® has been clinically proven to help reduce stress, anxiety, cortisol levels, and stress-related food cravings while helping to improve memory and cognitive function.
+In fact, KSM-66 Ashwagandha® has been clinically proven to help reduce stress and stress-related food cravings while helping to improve memory and cognitive function.
 (7) What also makes the KSM-66 Ashwagandha® extract special is that its extraction process preserves all the ashwagandha root’s beneficial compounds in the same concentrations as you would find them in nature.